nitrite/nitrite-flutter/README.md

 **Code generators for Entity classes**

-The nitrite entity generator package can automatically generate entity classes from dart classes.
+The nitrite generator package can automatically generate entity classes from dart classes.
 It uses [source_gen](https://pub.dev/packages/source_gen) package to generate code.
 To use the generator, add the following to your `pubspec.yaml` file:

 ```yaml